MikeDrewitt/mikedrewitt.github.io/README.md

 The theme's state is stored in the browsers local storage so that the chosen theme will persist across users sessions.

-## Building the Application
+## Building and Deploying the Application

 The application can be built in multiple different ways for multilpe different environments, here are the commands

 ```
-npm run build # builds with .env.production
+npm run build
 ```

 All of these build to `./portfolio`

+Unlike other applications where the bundle is gitignored, we are not ignoring the build.
+The bundle on master is hosted by github via github pages.
+The index.html in the root redicrects to the `portfolio/index.html`.